raovish6/GLOBE-LLM/README.md

 # LLM-GLOBE

 This repository contains the LLM-GLOBE benchmark, a novel benchmark developed to better discern the cultural values embedded within LLMs.
+See the full paper here.

 LLM-GLOBE is built upon the GLOBE framework, which consists of 9 different cultural dimensions as follows:

 1. Performance Orientation
 2. Power Distance